-Our Unified Access portfolio allows CSPs to transform their legacy and mixed protocol access networks to fiber and Ethernet over time.
-CSPs often deploy our E-Series systems and nodes, B-Series nodes, C-Series system, and our BLM1500, together in data centers, central offices, or similar facilities to interconnect data centers and central offices.
+The Calix portfolio allows CSPs to transform their legacy and mixed protocol access networks to fiber and Ethernet over time.
+CSPs often deploy our E-Series systems and nodes, B-Series nodes, and C-Series system together in data centers, central offices, or similar facilities to interconnect data centers and central offices.
 Our C-Series system can act as a protocol gateway when deployed with our E-Series and B-Series systems and nodes.
 Our E-Series and B-Series systems and nodes can be deployed either in data centers, central offices, remote network locations, existing cabinets or in customer premises locations depending upon the CSP's requirements.
-All of our E-Series, B-Series and C-Series systems and nodes, and BLM1500 terminals interoperate with and can terminate network traffic from our P-Series ONTs.
+All of our E-Series and C-Series systems and nodes interoperate with and can terminate network traffic from our P-Series ONTs.
 The GigaFamily of centers, hubs, and points only works with E-Series systems and nodes, with the exception of the 844E which is Ethernet-fed and can work with all Calix systems and nodes as well as those of other standards-based vendors.

-A graphic representation of how the various components of our Unified Access portfolio work together as of the end of 2015 is shown in the network diagram below:
+A graphic representation of how the various components of the Calix portfolio work together as of the end of 2016 is shown in the network diagram below:

-The graphic above depicts how a CSP might deploy our Unified Access portfolio in a CSP network.
+The graphic above depicts how a CSP might deploy the Calix portfolio in a CSP network.
 The network is divided into four segments: (1) the cloud, (2) the data center / central office, (3) the outside plant and (4) the premises.
-First, voice, video or data content is aggregated by a router in the cloud and transferred to an E7, B6, C7, or BLM1500.
+First, voice, video or data content is aggregated by a router in the cloud and transferred to an E9, E7, B6, or C7.
 The content is then sent around a redundant Ethernet transport ring, which operates using the 10 Gigabit Ethernet or Gigabit Ethernet standard.
-The ring consists of a variety of Calix access systems or nodes, including E7s, E5s, E3s, B6s, and C7s, each of which may be located in a central office or in remote terminal locations closer to subscribers.
+The ring consists of a variety of Calix access systems or nodes, including E9s, E7s, E5s, E3s, B6s, and C7s, each of which may be located in a central office or in remote terminal locations closer to subscribers.
 Content can be pulled from any one of these locations and delivered either to a Calix system located at a remote node or directly to a subscriber premises.
 In the case where content is delivered to another Calix system, the content can be delivered over a variety of fiber-based technologies, such as 10 Gigabit Ethernet, Gigabit Ethernet or multiple Gigabit Ethernet, or NxGE.
 Delivery to the subscriber premises over fiber or copper transmission lines is the final part of the access network.
-Delivery over fiber lines uses GPON, point-to-point Ethernet services, and delivery over copper lines uses DSL services or plain old telephone service ("POTS").
-Our CMS manages all aspects of the Unified Access portfolio and supports features that allow remote management of equipment across the network, including equipment at the subscriber premises.
+Delivery over fiber lines uses GPON, point-to-point Ethernet services, and delivery over copper lines uses DSL or G.fast services or telephone service.
+Both CMS and Activate manage all aspects of the Calix portfolio and supports features that allow remote management of equipment across the network, including equipment at the subscriber premises.